EMSTrack/Docker/README.md

 if you need more details.
 If testing fails on your installation please report.
 Testing the MQTT functions is tricky and might require tunning some wait times in the test files.

+The file [django/db.json](django/db.json) has a set of fixtures that can be used to populate the database with some test data. **Beware that this data should not be used in a production server**.
+Use:

+    ./manage.py loaddata db.json

+to install the fixtures.

 ### Using docker

 Type